abpframework/abp/docs/en/Dapr/Index.md

 * `HttpEndpoint` (optional): HTTP endpoint that is used while creating a `DaprClient` object.
 If you don't specify, the default value is used.
 * `GrpcEndpoint` (optional): The gRPC endpoint that is used while creating a `DaprClient` object.
 If you don't specify, the default value is used.
+* `DaprApiToken` (optional): The [Dapr API token](https://docs.dapr.io/operations/security/api-token/) that is used while sending requests from the application to Dapr.
+It is filled from the `DAPR_API_TOKEN` environment variable by default (which is set by Dapr once it is configured).
+See the *Security* section in this document for details.
+* `AppApiToken` (optional): The [App API token](https://docs.dapr.io/operations/security/app-api-token/) that is used to validate requests coming from Dapr.
+It is filled from the `APP_API_TOKEN` environment variable by default (which is set by Dapr once it is configured).
+See the *Security* section in this document for details.

 Alternatively, you can configure the options in the `Dapr` section of your `appsettings.json` file.
 Example: